Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Observational Data

 The source was observed with ALMA on 2016 October 25, using 43 12\,m antennas with baselines ranging from 18.6\,m to 1.4\,km and PWV between 0.65-0.75\,mm.
 Two spectral windows in the upper sideband of the receiver cover the center frequency of the \cii line ($\nu_{obs}$=363.794\,GHz).
-The spectral windows in the lower sideband cover a bandwidth of 3.75\,GHz around the continuum at rest-frame 160 \micron.
+The spectral windows in the lower sideband cover a bandwidth of 3.75\,GHz around the continuum at rest-frame 160 \micron ($\mu_{obs}\sim$835\,\micron).
 J0455-4615 and J0439-4522 were observed for amplitude and phase calibration.
 J0538-4405 was used as the bandpass calibrator and J0519-4546 as the flux calibrator.
 The integration time for our science target is 32.5 minutes.

-The data is retrieved from the ALMA data archive and reduced manually with the Common Astronomy and Software Application (CASA) version 4.7.2 \citep{casa}.
+The data is retrieved from the ALMA data archive and reduced by manually running the pipeline in the Common Astronomy and Software Application (CASA) version 4.7.2 \citep{casa}.
+In particular, we take care to avoid automatic flagging of line channels that are at the edge of the spectral windows.
 We created a continuum map by collapsing the line-free channels covering a bandwidth of 5.47\,GHz and using natural weighting.
 The image is also corrected for the primary beam as the field center specified for the ALMA observations was offset by 4\farcs9 from the location of the target.
 The resulting image has a beam size of 0\farcs18$\times$0\farcs17 with a position angle of -87.6$\degr$ and achieved a 1-$\sigma$ sensitivity of 56\,$\mu$Jy\,beam$^{-1}$.
-We also imaged the line channels separately to create a spectral cube with a 50 \kms resolution, reaching 1-$\sigma$ noise $\sim$0.6\,mJy\,beam$^{-1}$\,ch$^{-1}$.
+We also imaged the line channels to create a spectral cube with a 50 km/s resolution, reaching 1-$\sigma$ noise $\sim$0.6\,mJy\,beam$^{-1}$\,ch$^{-1}$.